 “Man’s main concern is not to gain pleasure or to avoid pain but rather to see a meaning in his life.”

-The search for sense in the seemingly senseless is one of the most valuable, and instinctual, coping skills a person can employ in the face of hardship.
-The idea that life and death is random creates a dissonance so sharp one simply can’t allow it to linger; so you search…and you sift…and you piece irreparably broken things back together, desperate for it all to make sense.
+The search for sense in the seemingly senseless is one of the most instinctual coping skills a person can employ in the face of hardship.
+The idea that life and death is random creates a dissonance so sharp one simply can’t allow it to linger; so you search… and you sift… and you piece irreparably broken things back together, desperate for it all to make sense.

 "Why did this happen?"